choudnikita/GracenoteTask/README.md

 Query parameters can be posted using Rawdata or HTML form in webpage.

-Unit testcases have been added in test.py in Gracenodeapp.
+Unit testcases have been added in tests.py in Gracenodeapp directory.

 Heroku host service has been used to host this application.